 Sling TV also gets high marks for its implementation of visual preview, which was available on every platform I tested, including Roku, Amazon Fire TV, Apple TV, and Android TV.
 Like Philo, it provides a preview with both directional-pad scrolling (on all platforms except Apple TV) and with your fast-forward and rewind buttons.
 My only gripe is that clicking the directional pad advances the video by 30 seconds, which is prone to overshooting the commercial break.

 YouTube TV's visual preview is near the head of the class, with a small thumbnail popping up on Roku and Android TV when you hit the directional pad (to jump ahead in measured increments) or the fast-forward (for continuous scrolling through the video).
 YouTube has also made some improvements since I first wrote this story: Thumbnails are larger and less pixelated than they used to be, and bringing up the previews on Apple TV devices is easier; you can just swipe left or right on the touchpad to see them.

 Hulu with Live TV

-FuboTV lands near the bottom of the list for visual preview support--it's available only on Apple TV by pausing, and then swiping left or right.
+FuboTV lands at the bottom of this list for visual preview support—it's available only on Apple TV by pausing, and then swiping left or right.
 You can quickly jump ahead in 10-second increments on Roku and Apple TV, or 15-second increments on Fire TV and Android TV, but you won't get a preview while doing so on any of them.